shellc0de0/shellc0de0/README.md

-Hey! my name is David but you can call me shellc0de!
+Hey! my name is jack but you can call me shellc0de!

 I'm a developer begginer.
 ------------------------------------------------------